-Children's attainment and progress is discussed at Parent Meetings which take place each term.
+Children's attainment and progress is discussed at Parent Meetings which take place each term in the Autumn and Spring terms.
 During these meetings parents are informed about how their child is progressing against end of year expectations and what their targets are both in school and for home.